STELLENBOSCH, SOUTH AFRICA

 In the early stages of our return we suddenly had a pair of magnificent Black Eagles (Aquila verreauxii) soar below us, then above, in search of prey – Dassies!
 We paused, admired the eagles hugging the cliffs as they moved slowly further and further away from where we stood.
 It is always a great treat to see our largest eagles while on the mountain, especially when you’re at higher ground.
 Memorable mountain moments for sure.
 Magic!

-- The trail is fairly easy to follow in good weather however it does not have any trail signage.
-In foul weather the mountain is closed to hikers, but as always conditions on what appears a fine day can change at higher elevation, especially with cloud forming and reducing visibility.
+- The trail described is fairly easy to follow in good weather however it does not have any trail signage.
+In foul weather the mountain may be closed to hikers, but as always conditions on what appears a fine day can change at higher elevation, especially with cloud forming and reducing visibility.
 Always head out prepared no matter the weather conditions in the morning, and know how to read a map.

-- The trail is rocky, rugged and often in the steep sections it is loose and easy to slip or fall.
+- The trail described is rocky, rugged and often in the steep sections it is loose and easy to slip or fall.
 Take caution, especially on the descent, and pay attention to the trail in the mid to upper sections which can be vague in places.

 - Visit www.simonsbergconservancy.co.za for more details on the area.